mattnigh/hail_to_the_chief/README.md

-# hail_to_the_chief
+# Hail to the Chief
-Resources to better learn a technology/engineering Chief of Staff role
+**Repo intent:** To assist those in a technology/engineering Chief of Staff role with a centralized list of useful resources.